Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Test of the scaling on new gas and liquid velocity data collected in a bubble column

-For the liquid, velocity statistics were measured with a Pavlov device made of two parallel tubes (external diameter 6mm, internal diameter 5mm), each drilled with a 0.5mm in diameter hole.
+For the liquid phase, velocity statistics were measured with a Pavlov device made of two parallel tubes (external diameter 6mm, internal diameter 5mm), each drilled with a 0.5mm in diameter hole.
 These two orifices faced opposite directions: they were aligned along a vertical, and the vertical distance between them was 12mm.
 The pressure transducer was a Rosemount 2051 CD2 with a dynamics of $\pm15000$ Pa, a resolution of $\pm9.75$ Pa and a response time of $130$ms. The differential pressure was transformed into the local liquid velocity using $v_L^2(t) = \pm 2 \vert p(t) \vert / \rho_L$ (no correction dependent on void fraction was considered) with the appropriate sign.
 Hence, the dynamics in velocity was $\pm5.48$m/s and the resolution $\pm0.14$m/s.

 Liquid and gas velocity pdfs measured with these sensors in the center of the column are illustrated Figure \ref{fig2}.
 By construction, the Pavlov tube detects both positive (upward directed, i.e. against gravity) and negative (downward directed, i.e. along gravity) velocities.
 For bubbles, as the Doppler probe detects only inclusions approaching it head on, the pdfs were built by cumulating the information gathered over the same measuring duration and at the same position with an upward directed probe and with a downward directed probe.
-More details and discussion concerning these measurements are presented in \cite{lefebvre2022new}.
+More details and discussion concerning these measurements are presented in \cite{lefebvre2022new}. \NOTE{The reproducibility on mean bubble velocity and on its standard deviation is better than $\pm 5\%$.}

 Concerning the bubble size, the analysis of the axial evolution of chords distributions along the column indicates that coalescence was absent (or at least extremely weak) in our experimental conditions (\cite{lefebvre2022new}), most probably because of the partial contamination of the tap water used.
 Over the investigated range of superficial velocities, the Sauter mean vertical diameter of bubbles remained in the interval $[6.2mm; 6.7mm]$ while their Sauter mean horizontal diameter measured with the correlation technique (\cite{raimundo2016new}) increased with $V_{sg}$ from 6.6 to 7.8mm.
 Overall, the mean equivalent bubble diameter remained in the interval $[6.62mm; 7.35mm]$: that corresponds to a terminal velocity from 21cm/s to 23cm/s (\cite{maxworthy1996experiments}) and to particle Reynolds numbers in the range $1450-1550$.